Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Deformation Theory of Transverse K ahler Flows

 Since $h^{p,q}_B(\calf_\xi,J)$ are integer valued and $\ga^+(M,\calf_\xi)$ is path connected, Lemma \ref{pq2lem} implies

 \begin{proposition} Let $(M,\calf_\xi)$ be a compact transverse K\"ahler flow.
 Then $h^{p,q}_B(\calf_{\xi'})$ is independent of $\xi'\in \ga^+(M,\calf_\xi)$ for $p,q\leq 2$. \end{proposition}

-This proposition together with the fact that $\calg_1 TK$ is dense in $\calg TK$ allows us to reduce our arguments to the quasiregular case.
-Given this we shall often use Proposition \ref{folLiegrpd} to pass between the transverse geometry of $(M,\cals)$ and the algebraic orbifold geometry of the quotient.
+This proposition together with the fact that quasiregular Sasakian structures are dense in the Sasaki cone allows us to reduce our arguments to the quasiregular case.
+Given this we shall often use the well known correspondence between the transverse geometry of a quasiregular Sasakian structure and the projective algebraic geometry of its quotient orbifold \cite{BG05}.